 There are a few ways to make these delicious cookies ahead of time to freeze them.

 Freeze the Baked Cookies:

-To freeze the baked cookies, roll the cookies in the powdered sugar for the first rolling, cool the cookies completely and then freeze on the baking sheet.
+To freeze the baked cookies, roll the cookies in the powdered sugar for the first rolling, cool the cookies completely, and then freeze them on the baking sheet.
 When the cookies have frozen solid, about 30 minutes.
 Store the cookies in an airtight, freezer-safe container for up to 3 months.
-When ready to serve, allow the cookies to reach room temperature and then roll the cookies or dust them with an additional coating of confectioner’s sugar.
+When ready to serve, allow the cookies to reach room temperature and then roll them or dust them with an additional coating of confectioner’s sugar.

 Freeze the Cookie Dough: